On High Moments and the Spectral Norm of Large Dilute Wigner Random Matrices: Even walks and classes of equivalence

+\vs \n {\bf (c)} if the edge $e_2$ does not verify (a) and does not verify (b) and the vertex $\b$ is $t'$-open, then we say that $e_2$ is the $o$-edge.

-We denote by $\bM_2'$ the collection of $\mu$ vertices $\b$ such that the second arrival $\fa_2$ at $\b$ verifies at least one of the three properties mentioned above and denote its cardinality by $\mu_2'= \vert \bM_2'\vert$.
+\vs We denote by $\bM_2'$ the collection of $\mu$-vertices $\b$ such that the second arrival $\bar \fa_2$ at $\b$ verifies one of the three conditions listed above and denote its cardinality by $\mu_2'= \vert \bM_2'\vert$.
 We say that the first arrival $\fa_1$ at $\b$ represents an $f$-edge of the graph $\bar g_s$ and color it in red.
 The $o$, $p$ and $q$-edges are colored in blue color.
 All edges that correspond to the arrivals $\fa_i$, $i\ge 3$ at $\mu_2'$-vertex $\b$, if they exist, will be referred as the $u$-edges and colored in green color.
 We denote by $u_2$ the total number of such edges of $\bar g_s$.